blackrussian84/10root/README.md

 4. **[Strelka](https://github.com/target/strelka/)** Description: Strelka is a real-time file scanning system used for threat hunting, threat detection, and incident response.
 5. **[Timesketch](https://github.com/google/timesketch)**.
 Description: Timesketch is an open-source tool for collaborative forensic timeline analysis.
 6. **[Velociraptor](https://github.com/Velocidex/velociraptor)**.
 Description: Velociraptor is a tool for collecting host-based state information using The Velociraptor Query Language (VQL) queries.
 7. **[Nginx](https://github.com/nginx/nginx)**.
 Description: Nginx is a web server that proxy all requests to the services in this stack.
+8. **[Prowler](https://github.com/prowler-cloud/prowler)**.
+Description: Prowler is an Open Source Security tool for AWS, Azure, GCP and Kubernetes to do security assessments, audits, incident response, compliance, continuous monitoring, hardening and forensics readiness.
+Includes CIS, NIST 800, NIST CSF, CISA, FedRAMP, PCI-DSS, GDPR, HIPAA, FFIEC, SOC2, GXP, Well-Architected Security, ENS and more.

 ## Resources